explodingcamera/tinywasm/README.md

 > [!WARNING]
-> This is the `next` branch and contains unreleased changes.
-See [`v0.10.0`](https://github.com/explodingcamera/tinywasm/tree/v0.10.0) for the latest released version.
+> This is the `next` branch and contains changes for the 0.11 beta.
+See [`v0.10.0`](https://github.com/explodingcamera/tinywasm/tree/v0.10.0) for the latest stable version.

 # <b>`tinywasm`</b>